My Photography & Travel Guide to Athens, Greece

 The Panathenaic Stadium

 This is the only stadium in the world built entirely of white Pentelic marble, the same marble used for the Parthenon.
 It dates to the 4th century BC and was rebuilt for the first modern Olympic Games in 1896.
-Standing on the track, surrounded by 50 tiers of glowing marble rising around you, is one of the most quietly powerful experiences Athens offers.
+Standing on the track, surrounded by 50 tiers of glowing white marble rising around you, is one of the most quietly powerful experiences Athens offers.

-Admission is €5 and includes a free audio guide in 11 languages.
-You can actually run a lap on the original Olympic track, which I highly recommend.
+Admission includes a free audio guide in 11 languages.
+You can actually run a lap on the original Olympic track.
 Behind the stadium, through the athletes' tunnel, is a small underground museum containing every Olympic torch from 1936 to the present.
-It is quiet, well-lit, and completely free with your entry ticket.

 Psiri Neighborhood (Street Art and Street Photography)